NIEM conformance: Additional remarks about conformance

 Information Exchange Packages (IEPs) and the IEPDs that define them conform to the NIEM; systems do not.
 The way data is labeled or used in one system does not impact NIEM conformance.
 Conformance depends upon how data is packaged as XML for an information exchange to be shared between two or more systems.

 Use of some components of the NIEM to exchange information with other agencies does not guarantee conformance to NIEM.
 Users should be careful to avoid violating conformance Rule 2, listed above.
 An information exchange either conforms to NIEM or it does not.

 Grant recipients

 To support government-wide information sharing, all recipients of grants for projects implementing information exchange capabilities using XML technology are required to use the National Information Exchange Model (NIEM) in accordance with these Implementation Guidelines.
 Grantees are further required to assemble, register and make available without restriction all IEPDs and related artifacts generated as a result of the grant to the component registry.
 Assembly of NIEM IEPDs within the NIEM IEPD Tool is optional.
-However, NIEM IEPDs must be assembled in accordance with the Model Package Description (MPD) Specification as specified by the NIEM Program Management Office, and must be registered in the IEPD Clearinghouse.
+However, NIEM IEPDs must be assembled in accordance with the (MPD) Specification as specified by the NIEM Program Management Office, and must be registered in the IEPD Clearinghouse.

 Organizations not receiving federal funding to use NIEM are also encouraged to register their IEPDs in the IEPD Clearinghouse.
 This will facilitate interoperability of information systems and will enhance effective sharing of critical information.